Ravenslofty/ps2-clang-patches/bugs/README.md

 ### `llvm-not-natively-supported-assert`
 The MIPS optimiser contains a pass which tries to convert a `float` to `long long` conversion into a MIPS `trunc.l.s` instruction, which isn't implemented in the PS2 because a `long long` won't fit in the 32-bit `float` registers.
 The solution is to disable this optimisation by returning a dummy `SDValue`.
 LLVM then does the conversion work itself.

+My patch for this was upstreamed as LLVM r341952.

 ### `llvm-segfault`
 This doesn't currently have a fix, but the bug is that LLVM wants to produce a `cvt.s.l`, which requires a 64-bit FPU register which the PS2 doesn't have, and then crashes because you can't register allocate over zero available registers.